kaaveland/eugene/examples/add_authors.md

 ID: `validate_constraint_with_lock`

-A new constraint `books_author_id_fkey` was added to the table `books`.
-The constraint is of type `FOREIGN KEY` and is valid.
-The statement blocks until all rows in the table are validated for the constraint.
-It is safer to add constraints as `NOT VALID` and validate them later, to avoid holding dangerous locks for a long time.
-Constraints that are `NOT VALID` affect all new inserts and updates, but not existing data.
-Adding the constraint initially as `NOT VALID`, then validating with `ALTER TABLE ...
-VALIDATE CONSTRAINT ...` in a later transaction minimizes time spent holding dangerous locks.
+A new constraint was added and it is already `VALID`.
+This blocks all table access until all rows are validated.
+A safer way is: Add the constraint as `NOT VALID` and validate it with `ALTER TABLE ...
+VALIDATE CONSTRAINT` later.

+A new constraint `books_author_id_fkey` of type `FOREIGN KEY` was added to the table `books` as `VALID`.
+Constraints that are `NOT VALID` can be made `VALID` by `ALTER TABLE public.books VALIDATE CONSTRAINT books_author_id_fkey` which takes a lesser lock.

 #### Running more statements after taking `AccessExclusiveLock`

 ID: `holding_access_exclusive`

+A transaction that holds an `AccessExclusiveLock` started a new statement.
+This blocks all access to the table for the duration of this statement.
+A safer way is: Run this statement in a new transaction.

 The statement is running while holding an `AccessExclusiveLock` on the Table `public.books`, blocking all other transactions from accessing it.
-Once holding `AccessExclusiveLock` we should immediately commit the transaction.
-Any extra steps necessary are better done in a separate transaction.

 ## Statement number 5 for 10 ms